IWD: Irrigation water demand model

 Excess water from rainfall above field capacity (or maximum depth for paddy cultivation)

-is lost to percolation to the groundwater, or in the case of rice paddies will overlow.
+is lost to percolation to the groundwater, or in the case of rice paddies will overflow.

-The (default) buffer between field capcity and MAD is the soil moisture
+The (default) buffer between field capacity and MAD is the soil moisture

 reservoir that rainfall can replenish.

-For Paddy Cultiviation excess water (above the current target level) gets drained
+For Paddy Cultivation excess water (above the current target level) gets drained

 contributing to the return flow from the site.